Water Server Point-Earning: Judge on Total Cost Before the Reward Amount

 Signing up for a water server can be a high-value point-site offer worth ¥5,000–15,000 in one shot.
 A sizable reward from a single signup looks tempting, but this category has one decisive difference from other high-value offers: it's not just the signup reward — bundled with it are the ongoing running costs of water, rental, and electricity that keep accruing after you contract.
 On top of that, most services have a minimum-use period (lock-in) and a water purchase quota, and miss those and the cancellation fee or water cost cancels out your points — even putting you in the red.

 So the most important thing here isn't the reward amount — it's whether you'll come out ahead comparing the total cost over the lock-in period against the reward.
 The right move is for someone who'll use a server anyway to grab the high-value points as a bonus; it's not something to contract for points alone.
-This article organizes water-server point-earning around "compare total cost vs. reward first," "check the lock-in, quota, and cancellation fee," and "route it on the premise of actually using it," all within a contract-terms-first frame.
+This article organizes water-server point-earning around "compare total cost vs. reward first," "check the lock-in, quota, and cancellation fee," "choose by type," and "route it on the premise of actually using it," all within a contract-terms-first frame.
 Pair it with the high-cashback ranking guide and the NG-behavior guide.

 The structure of the reward and its "hidden costs"